chiquitto/captureflag-js/README.md

   - [x] Find flag highest value - Search for the flag with the most points
   - [x] First flag - Search for the first flag
   - [x] Special flag - Give preference to special flags
+- [ ] Show the color indicator at side of name in CanvasDisplay